Emnolope/Human-pose-estimation-papers/README.md

 ### Season of paper

-**An acronymed version of every letter of the paper title**🍒 Emoji descibing the caliber of paper
+**An acronymed version of every letter of the paper title**🍒 Emoji descibing the calibre of paper

 [The paper title](https://thepaper.url) (Month and Year of paper) [any code if present](https://theurltogetthe.code)

 `A short snarky 5th grader level description of the paper`

 - Time Dimension
-	- :camera: Single-Shot 	- :movie_camera: Video/Real-Time
+	- 📷 Single-Shot 	- 📹 Video/Real-Time
 - Spatial Dimensions
-	- :door: 2D Models
+	- 🚪 2D Models
-	- :package: 3D Models
+	- 📦 3D Models
 	💯👌🍎🍒🌠⭐🌟☄💎✅☑✔

 ---